domoritz/arrow-tools/Readme.md

             Print help information

         --max-read-records <MAX_READ_RECORDS>
             The number of records to infer the schema from.
 All rows if not present.
-Setting max- read-records to zero will stop schema inference and all columns will be string typed
+Setting max-read-records to zero will stop schema inference and all columns will be string typed

         --max-row-group-size <MAX_ROW_GROUP_SIZE>
             Sets max size for a row group